 What is an OT appointment like?

-On your first visit, your therapist will meet with you one on one to go over your medical history and your condition to determine the right plan for your individual goals.
-Once a plan is established, they will work with you to set goals.
+On your first visit, your occupational therapist will meet with you individually.
+They will review your medical history and condition, then determine the right plan for your goals.
+Once a treatment plan is established, they will work with you to set goals.

-The common activities involved in an appointment include but are not limited to:
+The everyday activities involved in an OT appointment include but are not limited to the following:

-- Helping patients relearn how to do basic daily tasks like bathing or putting clothes on.
+- Helping patients re-learn basic daily tasks like bathing or putting clothes on

 - Teaching you how to use assistive devices like wheelchairs, grabbers, walkers, etc.

-- Showing you programs to help you reenter the workforce or school
+- Introducing you to programs to help you re-enter the workforce or school

-- Assisting you with safely getting in and out of chairs, beds, showers, as well as on and off of couches and toilets.
+- Assisting you with safely getting in and out of chairs, beds, showers, and on and off couches and toilets

-- Educating loved ones and caregivers on how to effectively support and help you in your everyday life.
+- Educating loved ones and caregivers on how to support and help you in your everyday life effectively

 How long should you expect to do OT?

 The length of occupational therapy treatment differs for each person.
-Some patients will only need weeks, while others will need months or even years.
-You may also see an occupational therapist on and off throughout your life since people go through different challenges, tasks or obstacles in life.
-Your therapist will give you a detailed outline of what they expect from you and how to reach all of your goals.
-Always be open with your therapist if you know you can take on more or if you need to take on less.
-Everything goes along with your pace, but remember that it will take a lot of hard work, dedication and motivation to improve your life’s quality.
+Some patients only need weeks, while others need months or even years.
+You may also see an occupational therapist on and off throughout your life since people go through different life challenges, tasks or obstacles.

 Occupational therapy is a means to improve the quality of your life.
 Therefore, after finishing your OT appointments, you should feel mentally and physically better.
-Most patients are able to perform the daily tasks that gave them trouble before OT.
-Depending on the reason you first saw an occupational therapist, your life may go back to normal.
-If you ever go through a hard time, remember everything your therapist taught you and reach out to your support system.
-You are never alone.
+Most patients can perform the daily tasks that gave them trouble before OT.